THE HAGUE, 26th September 2024.

 Does not indicate the exact location of defect

-Automating ART with RESONIKS’ AI takes this process a step further by integrating machine learning algorithms into the testing workflow.
+RESONIKS takes the ART method a step further by integrating machine learning algorithms into the testing workflow.
 Our system indexes the resonant signatures of defect-free parts during the training phase.
-The AI model analyzes these data points and creates a highly sensitive profile that can detect even minute anomalies in newly produced parts.
+The AI model analyses these data points and creates a highly sensitive profile that can detect even minute anomalies in newly produced parts.
 This results in a fully automated, objective, and repeatable testing process with minimal human intervention.
 With RESONIKS AI-powered defect detection, all the previous advantages of ART still apply, but with added benefits due to machine learning.

 Ideal for large production volume